 I know that some AMOREPACIFIC subsidiary beauty brands are sold in China (like Laneige and Sulwhasoo) and those brands must consent and pay to have their products tested on animals by the Chinese government before they’re allowed to sell in their country.

 Based on Mamonde’s response, it’s suggested that Mamonde may be selling in China as well.

 In another email response, Mamonde has confirmed that their products are sold in China and upon further investigation, I found evidence of several retailers in China carrying Mamonde products.

 Because of Mamonde and AMOREPACIFIC’s decision to sell their products in mainland China, they must consent to have their products tested on animals.
 Although Mamonde may not be conducting these animal tests themselves, but they are allowing and authorizing others to do.

-Until China changes its current animal testing laws or Mamonde stops selling their products in-stores through mainland China, we would not consider Mamonde to be cruelty-free in 2019.
+Until China changes its current animal testing laws or Mamonde stops selling their products in-stores through mainland China, we would not consider Mamonde to be cruelty-free.

 Unfortunately we haven’t had much luck in verifying many K-Beauty brands as being cruelty-free but some other cruelty-free skincare brands that we recommend are: